snowy42/VBA_clsTickbox/README.md

 1. Download the project files from the GitHub repository.
 2. Open your Excel workbook.
 3. Press `ALT + F11` to open the Visual Basic for Applications (VBA) editor.
-4. Import both the `clsTickBox` class module and the `TickboxModule` module into your VBA project.
+4. Import both the `clsTickBox` class module and the `modTickBox` module into your VBA project.

 ## Usage

-### Using the TickboxModule
+### Using the modTickBox

 1. Insert a tickbox in the selected cell:
      By default, this is keybound to Ctrl+R for easy use.
 This can be changed in the macro menu from the developer tab.